senacor/Tutorials-Microservices/hints/stage-03/README.md

 }
 ```

-Note: Don't forget to run the config server as well, otherwise your demo service will be available at port 8080 not port 8081!
+Note: Don't forget to run the config server as well, otherwise your customer service will be available at port 8080 not port 8081!